Barnard joins other women's colleges in admitting transgender women

-NEW YORK, June 4 (Reuters) - Barnard College said on Thursday that it would begin accepting transgender women for the first time, joining a growing number of women’s schools that have put similar policies in place this year.
+NEW YORK (Reuters) - Barnard College said on Thursday that it would begin accepting transgender women for the first time, joining a growing number of women’s schools that have put similar policies in place this year.

 The change, which will go into effect for students applying for admission in fall 2016, will make anyone who currently identifies as a woman eligible.